-Drs.
-Fonagy and Allison recently published an article titled “The Role of Mentalizing and Epistemic Trust in the Therapeutic Relationship” in Psychotherapy.
-Read below for their further thoughts on epistemic trust in psychotherapy.
+Internet Editor’s Note: Drs.
+Fonagy and Allison recently published an article titled “The role of mentalizing and epistemic trust in the therapeutic relationship” in Psychotherapy.

 If you’re a member of the Society for the Advancement of Psychotherapy you can access the Psychotherapy article via your APA member page.